MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ## Build and push image to container registry

-Once your source code is building successfully and your unit tests are in place and successful, you can also [build an image](containers/build-image.md) and [push it to a container registry](containers/push-image.md).
+Once your source code builds successfully and your unit tests are in place and successful, you can also [build an image](containers/build-image.md) and [push it to a container registry](containers/push-image.md).

 ::: moniker-end